PyconUK/2016.pyconuk.org/pages/accommodation.md

 There is an [Ibis Hotel](http://www.ibishotel.com/) on Churchill Way about 10 minutes' walk from City Hall.

-* Typical rate for five nights' bed & breakfast for two people, *per person*: £215
+* Typical rate for five nights' bed & breakfast for two people (rates for a single room may be higher), *per person*: £215

 #### Clayton

 [Clayton Hotel](http://www.claytonhotelcardiff.com) is very close to the station, and about 15 minutes' walk from City Hall.

-* Typical rate for five nights' bed & breakfast for two people, *per person*: £242 (select *Stay 3 Nights & Save 30%* tariff)
+* Typical rate for five nights' bed & breakfast for two people (rates for a single room may be higher), *per person*:
+  £242 (select *Stay 3 Nights & Save 30%* tariff)

 ### Use booking sites